nathan-barry/poor-mans-apple-intelligence/README.md

 # Poor Man's Apple Intelligence

 Shortcuts are super powerful!
-By giving Claude (or any other model supporting MCPs) access to one massive Apple Shortcut (which is a bunch of if statements doing different actions), we can let Claude have a decent bit of the features that Apple Intelligence is supposed to have.
+By giving Claude (or any other model supporting MCPs) access to one predefined massive Apple Shortcut (which is a bunch of if statements doing different actions), we can let Claude do some things that Apple Intelligence can (and some things that it can't!)

 Each tool corresponds to a function in the given shortcut (e.g., sending messages, making calls, managing calendar events).
 Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude for further processing.

-Complete list of features:
+### Complete list of features:

 * Send text messages
 * Call someone